 Fruit and vegetable intakes were associated with reduced risk of cardiovascular disease, cancer and all-cause mortality.
 These results support public health recommendations to increase fruit and vegetable intake for the prevention of cardiovascular disease, cancer, and premature mortality.Fruit and vegetable intake and the risk of cardiovascular disease, total cancer and all-cause mortality

-The health benefits are not only for physical health and can lead to reduction of mortality associated with chronic and acute diseases.
-Upping your intake of fruits and veggies, including by the way of replacing a meal with a smoothie, can be very good for mental health as well.
+The health benefits are not only for physical health and can lead to a reduction of mortality associated with chronic and acute diseases.
+Upping your intake of fruits and veggies, including replacing a meal with a smoothie, can be very good for mental health as well.